 The opening cinematic of Mists of Pandaria has a shipwrecked orc and human trying to kill each other, then teaming up against a lone Pandaren who interrupts their fight.
 Doesn't keep them from getting their clocks cleaned.

 Mists of Pandaria has the Klaxxi, a group of Mantid elders who seek outside help when the Sha corrupt their current empress; however, they have no intention of stopping the millenia-long war with the rest of Pandaria, and worship the Old God Y'Shaarj.
 If Y'Shaarj should ever return, they would serve him again, and if the players were smart they would too.
+When Garrosh released the heart of Y'Shaarj the Klaxxi allied with him in order to serve their god.

 The climax of the Restoration Wars featured a team-up between Catherine Ironfist and a faction of Necromancers that had gotten tired of Catherine's father's rule (events earlier in the story had lead to his reanimation at the Necromancers' hands, only for him to promptly off their king and take control himself).